 Thuy holds degrees from the University of Hanoi and the Wharton School of Business at the University of Pennsylvania.

 Like mother like daughter.
-Thuy’s daughter, Chau, did not follow her mother’s footstep to become a banker but graduated at the Yale University with a degree in history.
+Thuy’s daughter, Chau, did not follow her mother’s footstep to become a banker but graduated at Yale University with a degree in history.

 Thuy believes that a university education is, above all else, a journey of intellectual discovery.
 She believes that a Fulbright education should prepare graduates to succeed in any field or profession.
 It is her sincere wish that every Fulbright student will consider exploring other alternatives besides their major field of study during their university life because it can open more doors to new and better opportunities.